bgsulz/Either-for-Unity/EXAMPLES.md

 ## Optional Object Pool
 Effortlessly choose between plain instantiation or taking from a pool.
 Don't make a whole new pool just to test out a Prefab.

+Notice: _Look at the Instantiate method of Spawnable.
+Delegate responsibility to your Either-derived class for easier usage._

 ```cs
 using UnityEngine;
 using Extra.Either;